-The Epsom Derby — called simply The Derby in racing circles — is taking place during the Investec Derby Festival at Epsom Downs Racecourse on 5 June in front of a limited crowd owing to Covid-19 restrictions, while millions will be tuning in from around the world to watch the famous race on TV and online.
+The Epsom Derby 2021 — called simply The Derby in racing circles — is taking place during at Epsom Downs Racecourse on 5 June in front of a limited crowd owing to Covid-19 restrictions, while millions will be tuning in from around the world to watch the famous race on TV and online.

-The Epsom Derby was first held in 1780 at the Oaks Estate, and derived its name from the host, the 12th Earl of Derby.
+The Derby was first held in 1780 at the Oaks Estate, and derived its name from the host, the 12th Earl of Derby.
 It is one of five Group One Classics held in Britain each year.
-The other Classics are the 1,000 and 2,000 Guineas, run at Newmarket in late April or early May, the Oaks at Epsom the day before the Derby, and the St Leger, which is held at Doncaster in September.
+The other Classics are the 1,000 Guineas and 2,000 Guineas, run at Newmarket in late April or early May, the Oaks at Epsom the day before the Derby, and the St Leger, which is held at Doncaster in September.
 Winning three of these races is described as the Triple Crown.